spacebudz/lucid/CONTRIBUTING.md

 }
 ```

-Always end comments with a dot `.`.
+Always end comments with a dot `.` (If they are just a few words then it's not necessary).

 Avoid JSDoc `@param`.
 If `@param` is used, it should not include the `type` as
 TypeScript is already strongly-typed: